spotlightpa/poor-richard/content/news/2023-01-23-SPLWAITGAME.md

 McIntyre said the program strives to prevent applicants’ utilities from being shut off, but companies are not legally obliged to comply with those requests.
 The program urges applicants who receive shut-off warnings to share them so their cases can be fast-tracked — an instruction that doesn’t always help.

-{{<featured/info
-  side="right"
->}}
+{{<featured/info>}}
-### Timeline:
+### Timeline

-- March 11, 2021 – President Biden signs the American Rescue Plan into law.
+- **March 11, 2021** – President Biden signs the American Rescue Plan into law.
 The package includes almost $10 billion in relief for homeowners.
-- June 25, 2021 – Pennsylvania lawmakers task the Pennsylvania Housing Finance Agency with overseeing the state’s aid program.
+- **June 25, 2021** – Pennsylvania lawmakers task the Pennsylvania Housing Finance Agency (PHFA) with overseeing the state’s aid program.
-- August 2021 – PHFA launches a pilot homeowner assistance program.
+- **August 2021** – PHFA launches a pilot homeowner assistance program.
-- October 7, 2021 – PHFA contracts with Innovative Emergency Management, Inc. to run the wider program.
+- **October 7, 2021** – PHFA contracts with Innovative Emergency Management, Inc. to run the wider program.
-- February 1, 2022 – The Pennsylvania Homeowner Assistance Fund opens to the public.
+- **February 1, 2022** – The Pennsylvania Homeowner Assistance Fund opens to the public.

 {{</featured/info>}}